 Q: How will I be contacted if potential fraud is detected?

-A: Our Fraud Center will attempt to call you between the hours of 7:00am and 9:00pm Eastern Time to confirm the suspected fraudulent transaction.
+A: Our Fraud Center will first send you an email notification.
+You will then receive a text alert.
+Both the email notifications and text alerts are provided 24/7.
+Lastly, our Fraud Center will attempt to call you between the hours of 7:00am and 9:00pm Eastern Time to confirm the suspected fraudulent transaction.
 If we are unable to reach you, we will leave a message with a call back number along with an incident number for you to reference.